How to Train Shih Tzus: 6 Proven Tricks

 2. Make a Schedule

-Shih Tzus have a reputation for being tough to housetrain.
+Shih Tzus has a reputation for being tough to understand.
 To help simplify the process, decide on a schedule for your dog and stick to it.
 Take your puppy outside at consistent times throughout the day, so they learn what to expect.
 Dogs like knowing what to expect, so a routine can keep them relaxed and make learning easier.
 For housetraining, using a schedule can help the puppy learn to hold its bladder and understand how long it will have to wait to go outside.
 It also helps you to remember to take them out regularly and thus avoid accidents.

 3. Be Consistent